sommerfeld-io/vm-ubuntu-desktop/README.md

 ## Run locally with Vagrant
 To test the provisioning scripts locally, you can use Vagrant.
 The `Vagrantfile` is already included in this repository.
 To start/stop the Vagrantbox, simply use the `vagrant.sh` script from the root of this repository (next to the `Vagrantfile`).
 The `bootstrap.sh` is used to provision the Vagrantbox.

-- Maybe you still need to add the user to the docker group
+- Maybe you still need to add the `vagrant` user to the docker group (first connect to the Vagrantbox using `vagrant ssh`)
     ```bash
     sudo usermod -aG docker "$USER"
     ```